Feugmo/feugmo.github.io/_news/announcement_1.md

 --->
 ***

-> If you are interested In  Machine Learning applied to Materials Science or you have a strong background in Computation/Theory
+> If you are interested In  Machine Learning applied to Materials Science or you have a strong background mathematics or theoretical or computational physical science (chemistry, physics or materials)
 ***Please reach out to me***